pellepl/spiffs/README.md

 New API functions:
 - `SPIFFS_set_file_callback_func` - register a callback informing about file events
-- `SPIFFS_probe_fs` - probe a spi flash trying to figure out size of fs
+- `SPIFFS_probe_fs` - probe a SPI flash trying to figure out size of fs
 - `SPIFFS_open_by_page` - open a file by page index
 - `SPIFFS_eof` - checks if end of file is reached
 - `SPIFFS_tell` - returns current file offset